-‘Teen Mom 2’ Star Leah Messer Details Daughter’s Hospital Stay, Says Addie “Never Lost Her Spirit”
+‘Teen Mom 2’ Star Leah Messer Details Daughter’s Hospital Stay, Says Addie ‘Never Lost Her Spirit’

 Teen Mom 2 star Leah Messer’s daughter Addie recently spent some time in the hospital.
-While the mom of three let her fans know that Addie was doing much better by sharing a video with Addie, Leah went on Instagram Live according to US Weekly and shared some more information about how her daughter is doing now that she is home and feeling better.
+While the mom of three let her fans know that Addie was doing much better by sharing a video with Addie, Leah went on Instagram Live according to Us Weekly and shared some more information about how her daughter is doing now that she is home and feeling better.

 “Addie never lost her spirit.
 She was still so funny.
 The doctor in the ER was like, ‘Man, she has such a personality to be six years old, and I was like, ‘Oh, you haven’t seen nothing yet.’ … She definitely proved me right by talking and laughing and goofing off in the ER.”